top of page

 As physicians, our time is limited, and trying to figure out where to invest our hard earned money can be overwhelming, especially with the number of options out there and the sales pitches often made to physicians.
 The three fund portfolio method offers simplicity, a tried and true pathway to wealth, and a way to create diversification in your portfolio without the hassle of investing in individual stocks.
 Learn more below!

-Financial Advisors: If you love the idea of DIY but don't trust yourself to keep calm and invest on during market dips, consider a fee-only financial advisor to help you stay on track with your financial plans.
+Explore our financial advisors for physicians to find a fee-only, fiduciary financial advisor if you love the idea of DIY but don't trust yourself to keep calm and invest on during market dips.

 So many companies and influencers want to sell you the latest and greatest get rich quick scheme.
 And since we aren't taught anything about financial planning in our formal education, it can be hard to tell who to trust and what opportunities are your best bet for investing.
 The idea of spending hours researching the stock market can be overwhelming for busy professionals who value their time and money.
 Many delay investing in their prime years and only start preparing for it near retirement, missing out on the best investing years.
 Or they outsource their future to financial advisors without understanding what they're invested in or why, which can leave them vulnerable to bad advice.